The UK Education Advantage

 Application for UK Visa

 UKEC supplies guidance and detailed information on visa application and other pre-travel preparation

 Free airport pick-up service and transfer to accommodation

-UKEC, through our partnership with more than 100 universities across the UK, can help you find the best Pre-University Applications course for you.
-We know our students and what is best for them.
-We will help you examine the options most suited to you and support you all the way to your dream education.
+Through our partnerships with over 100 UK universities, UKEC can help you find the best Pre-University application course to suit your needs.
+Our years of expertise in helping students means we can find the right course for you.
+We will help you examine all of our options and support you all the way to your dream education.